 3. Bank OZK

-Based in Little Rock, Bank OZK has more than 340 branches across eight states.
-This is one of the top regional banks in Arkansas.
+Based in Little Rock, Bank OZK is one of the top regional banks in Arkansas, with more than 340 branches across eight states.

 For a large, reputable banking solution, Capital One might make sense.
 While there are no physical branches in Arkansas, Capital One makes it easy to open and manage bank accounts online or via the mobile banking app.

 Also known as FAB&T, First Arkansas Bank & Trust is a solid choice if you’re looking for a local bank.
-There are many local branches and ATMs throughout Arkansas in cities like Jacksonville, Sherwood, Cabot, and Higden.
+There are many local branches and ATMs throughout Arkansas in cities like Cabot, Higden, Jacksonville, and Sherwood.

 Headquartered in Bentonville, Arvest Bank is considered the oldest bank in Arkansas.
-It’s also the largest regional bank in the state with $12 billion in in-state assets.
-You can find branches in Conway, Fayetteville, Fort Smith, Hot Springs, Jonesboro, Little Rock, Rogers, Springdale, and many other locations in Arkansas.
+It’s also the largest regional bank in the state, with $12 billion in in-state assets.

 How to Choose the Best Bank in Arkansas